 Furthermore, we think that it is important that it is not only up to the big international players to determine where, when and how Danish organisations can benefit from these technological achievements.

-This would pose the risk for Denmark to being left behind in the AI race.
+This would pose the risk for Denmark of being left behind in the AI race.

 “It’s vitally important for people in Denmark to have access to the benefits that language technology has brought to the English-speaking world,” said Leon Derczynski, PhD, an Associate Professor in Natural Language Processing at the Technical University of Denmark.

 “Seeing game-changing advances like Danish BERT come from the commercial sector, through Certainly, is a hugely positive sign.